upmanpransh/Stock-price-prediction/README.md

 # Stock-price-prediction
-This website use past data to predict the
+This website use past data to predict the price of stock.